-Trustee Support Services Limited’s (TSS) fee to register a trust is, currently, £200.
+Trustee Support Services Limited’s (TSS) fee to register a trust is £200 if the Trustee Questionnaire is submitted and the fee paid before 1 November 2022.
+From 1 November 2022, VAT is payable on the fee so it increases to £240 including VAT.
 Whilst the trustees are responsible for the payment of this fee, we appreciate that, in many cases, the trustees of the trust being registered will not have a trustee bank account through which they can make the payment.

 This is especially likely to be the case if the trust holds investments where no income is produced, income is automatically reinvested or any income is mandated directly to beneficiaries.
 It is also likely to be the case where the trustees hold one or more life assurance policies, whether these are protection policies, investment bonds and/ or capital redemption policies.